 Our Core Values

-- We’re mindful of food miles by minimising the number of daily deliveries.
+We’re mindful of food miles by minimising the number of daily deliveries.

-- Where possible we try to buy locally sourced, higher welfare meats.
+Where possible we try to buy locally sourced, higher welfare meats.
 We always use British bacon, and where possible local bread and cheese.

-- We make conscious decisions about trying to avoid purchasing items with single use plastic.
+We make conscious decisions about trying to avoid purchasing items with single use plastic.

-- We support our local businesses by offering opportunities with collaborations with workshops/events/markets!
+We support our local businesses by offering opportunities with collaborations with workshops/events/markets!

-The Conservation Volunteers Trust
+the conservation Volunteers Trust

 In 2019 we worked with the Conservation Volunteers Trust (TCV).
-The CVT work with local communities to help find resolutions to real-life challenges.
+The TCV work with local communities to help find resolutions to real-life challenges.
 Together we worked on one of the most paramount issues in every community; climate change.
 Working on the ‘ I dig Trees’ programme, in total there were over 12,000 trees planted on the farm.

 We have worked with various local charities such as the Egg Tooth Project as well as St Michaels Hospice and Rwanda Aid.
 The Egg Tooth Project is an organisation filled with talented practitioners who have dedicated their lives to helping deprived young people in our local area.
 We have held St Michaels Hospices’ Summer Fayre for the past 2 years!